How to Make Classic Milk Tea in Only 5 Steps

 How to make milk tea

 Make a cup of tea, add some and there it is, a .
 Is it really that simple?
-Making a perfect cup of milk tea is not as straightforward as this, but it's not complicated either.
-In fact, there are different ways how to make it at home and enjoy the most delicious, rich flavours.
+Making a perfect cup of milk tea is not as straightforward as this, but it’s not complicated either.
+In fact, there are different ways make it at home and enjoy the most delicious, rich flavours.
 Find out how to make milk tea in only 5 steps.

 How to make milk tea guide Pinterest